Gbuomprisco/ngNotifier/README.md

 ## Usage
 ### ngNotifier directive

-A ngNotifier directive looks like this:
+A basic ngNotifier directive looks like this:

-    <notification>My notificatiom</notification>
+    <notification>My notification</notification>

 You can customize it, though, with some attributes: